Vampyr Review

 Vampyr 8

 An atmospheric role-playing game from the studio behind Life is Strange and Remember Me, Vampyr takes place in 1918 London, during the Spanish Flu Pandemic.
-Rats fester throughout the darkened alleyways, scarring across the cobblestone streets, feasting on the human remains littering the streets of the once great city.
-As a doctor, and recently turned vampire, you attempt to understand your newly gained affliction, while clinging to the remaining threads of your humanity by fulfilling your obligations as a member of society and practitioner of medicine.
-Society is on the brink of death, thanks to the outbreak and the horros that are looking in the streets, but your choices can bring about humanities salvation or ultimate destruction.
+Rats fester throughout the darkened alleyways, scurrying across the cobblestone streets, feasting on the human remains littering the streets of the once great city.
+As a doctor and recently turned vampire, you attempt to understand your newly gained affliction while clinging to the remaining threads of your humanity by fulfilling your obligations as a member of society and practitioner of medicine.
+Society is on the brink of death, thanks to the outbreak and the horrors that are lurking in the streets, but your choices can bring about humanity's salvation or ultimate destruction.

-Vampyr is a narrative-driven title, placing exploration, investigation and social mechanics in the forefront.
-The combat in the game is thoroughly enjoyable, albeit slightly cumbersome/clunky at times, focusing on your need of balancing your offensive output, with dodging or parrying enemy attacks due to the limited amount of stamina available.
-It feels almost The Witcher-esque, requiring proper timing to combine physical attacks with vampiric abilities; button mashing won’t get you far.
-Foes can quickly take you down if you aren’t careful, sending you back to the nether realm.
-As mentioned, all physical movements, whether offensive/defensive share the same stamina pool.
-At the start, you are a freshly turned vampire anyway, so being overly cautious does fit with the narrative being told as you are generally outnumbered in altercations.
+Vampyr is a narrative-driven title, placing exploration, investigation, and social mechanics in the forefront.
+The combat in the game is thoroughly enjoyable, albeit slightly cumbersome/clunky at times, focusing on your need to balance offensive output with dodging or parrying enemy attacks due to the limited amount of stamina available.
+It feels almost Witcher-esque, requiring proper timing to combine physical attacks with vampiric abilities; button mashing won't get you far.
+Foes can quickly take you down if you aren't careful, sending you back to the nether realm.
+As mentioned, all physical movements, whether offensive or defensive, share the same stamina pool.
+At the start, you are a freshly turned vampire anyway, so being overly cautious fits with the narrative being told as you are generally outnumbered in altercations.

-The opening sequence adequately takes you through each of the core gameplay components, and it isn’t long before you learn your first ability.
-As prominent physical Jonathan Reid, you have to improve two key levels; power and mesmerize.
-Power correlates with your combat abilities, and unlocking/upgrading your skills will raise your power level respectfully.
-On the other hand, mesmerize is a secret vampiric ability to get inside the mind of mortals, controlling their action.
-This is used when giving in to your animal instincts, to guide a poor soul to a secluded location to feast upon their flesh.
-If your mesmerize level is too low, you won’t be able to drink the blood of the citizens of London; however, if you plan on playing the friendly neighborhood doctor/vampire, this mechanic can be largely ignored.
-Although, it is not something you can improve on your own, and appears to be based on narrative progression.
+The opening sequence adequately takes you through each of the core gameplay components, and it isn't long before you learn your first ability.
+As the prominent physician Jonathan Reid, you have to improve two key levels: power and mesmerize.
+Power correlates with your combat abilities, and unlocking/upgrading your skills will raise your power level respectively.
+On the other hand, mesmerize is a secret vampiric ability to get inside the mind of mortals, controlling their actions.
+This is used when giving in to your animal instincts to guide a poor soul to a secluded location to feast upon their flesh.
+If your mesmerize level is too low, you won't be able to drink the blood of the citizens of London; however, if you plan on playing the friendly neighborhood doctor/vampire, this mechanic can be largely ignored.
+Although it is not something you can improve on your own, it appears to be based on narrative progression.

-Blood serves as the primary source of your power, and with it, it acts as your currency to earn new active/passive skills or to upgrade each one.
-For my first offensive combat ability, I opted for Shadow Mist; a ranged attack that places a cloud of shadows around a target’s feet, or yourself.
+Blood serves as the primary source of your power, and it acts as your currency to earn new active/passive skills or to upgrade each one.
+For my first offensive combat ability, I opted for Shadow Mist: a ranged attack that places a cloud of shadows around a target's feet or yourself.
 After a short time, it explodes into sharp spines causing substantial damage to its target, but it can be easily avoided if a target moves to a new location swiftly enough.
-Within each skill, is the ability to upgrade them further; however, all active skills, outside of the three ultimates include two branching paths.
+Within each skill is the ability to upgrade further; however, all active skills outside of the three ultimates include two branching paths.
 Skills are ranked based on the blood cost to trigger, cooldown timer, the range of the attack, and damage type/output.

 Autophagy serves as a vital vampiric ability to use your own blood to regenerate health instantly.
-Most importantly it also recovers your maximum health, which can be decreased from taking aggravated damage from fire.
-Serums, which you’ll craft can also be used to gain health, blood, and stamina back when in a pinch.
-If you find yourself in dire need of blood, rats will provide a tiny bit of nourishment, if you are not disgusted about the concept of putting the disease infected rodents in your mouth.
-One thing that I wish was included was a preview video showing the various moves in action to get a better understanding on how they are used.
+Most importantly, it also recovers your maximum health, which can be decreased from taking aggravated damage from fire.
+Serums which you'll craft can also be used to gain health, blood, and stamina back when in a pinch.
+If you find yourself in dire need of blood, rats will provide a tiny bit of nourishment, if you are not disgusted by the concept of putting the disease-infected rodents in your mouth.
+One thing that I wish was included was a preview video showing the various moves in action to get a better understanding of how they are used.

 You can equip a different weapon in the main hand and off-hand slot, although the more massive two-handed weapons will take up both.
-You can quickly swap between two different sets, which means you can use a swift a nimble sword for weaker foes, and switch to heavier more damage dealing two-handed weapon for “boss” type encounters.
-The different type of melee weapons you can find or purchase is quite significant, ranging from machetes, swords, bludgeons, hacksaws, scythes, etc. However, Vampyr also includes ranged weapons, someone that the opposition will use against you frequently.
+You can quickly swap between two different sets, which means you can use a swift and nimble sword for weaker foes, and switch to a heavier, more damage-dealing two-handed weapon for "boss" type encounters.
+The variety of melee weapons you can find or purchase is quite significant, ranging from machetes, swords, bludgeons, hacksaws, scythes, etc. However, Vampyr also includes ranged weapons, something that the opposition will use against you frequently.
 These weapons are set to the off-hand slot, causing a fixed amount of stun damage.
 If you drain the stun meter on an enemy, they will be exposed, letting you bite them to replenish your blood supply, also giving you a precious few seconds to recover.

 Simply Put